Renuka: Early life

-Married Life
+Married life

-Renuka gave birth to five sons: Ṛumaṇvān, Suhotra, Vasu, Viśvāvasu, and Rama Bhargava.
-Rama Bhargava was the youngest and most beloved, gaining the favour of Shiva and Parvati.
-Rama performed severe penance and was bestowed with an axe (parashu), and was henceforth called as Parashurama (the sixth incarnation of Vishnu).
-One day, when Renuka went to the river, she saw a king make love to his wives.
-She was captivated by the sight, as a result of which she lost her concentration and devotion to her husband for a moment.
-As she was distracted, she lost her power of collecting water in unbaked pots, which she had gotten from her chastity.
-She lost the water that she had collected.
-Disappointed by this, she returned to the ashram in worry.
-Jamadagni had seen these events through his yogic power and was furious when she came back to the ashram.
+Renuka and Jamadagni had a daughter, Anjana, and five sons: Ṛumaṇvān, Suhotra, Vasu, Viśvāvasu, and Rama Bhargava (later known as Parashurama, Vishnu's sixth avatar).
+Parashurama earned Shiva's favor through penance, receiving an axe (parashu), which became his namesake.

+One day, when Renuka went to the river, she saw a king making love to his wives.
+She was captivated by the sight and momentarily lost her concentration and devotion to her husband.
+As she was distracted, she lost her spiritual power, granted to her through her chastity, causing her to lose the water she collected.
+When she came back to the ashram, Jamadagni divined these events through his yogic power, and cursed her lack of devotion.